Esquemas

 Esquemas (English: Schemes) is the second studio album by American singer Becky G. It was released on May 13, 2022, through Kemosabe, RCA Records and Sony Music Latin.
 It is Gomez's first album in three years, after Mala Santa (2019).
-Esquemas is primarily a Latin and pop rock album, focusing more on dance-pop and R&B sounds.
+Esquemas is primarily a Latin and pop album, focusing more on dance-pop and R&B sounds.

 Background

 Gomez first announced the album through Instagram by unveiling the album's cover art and title just hours after the album's promotional single "No Mienten" was released.

 Gomez started sharing snippets of songs after the album was announced including the songs "Tajín" with Puerto Rican rapper Guaynaa, "Kill Bill" and the album's fifth single "Bailé Con Mi Ex".

 The song titles for the album's tracklist were unveiled on May 5, 2022, and the official tracklist was unveiled on May 9, 2022.
 It revealed that the album has new collaborations with Guaynaa and Elena Rose, and the previously released collaborations with El Alfa, Natti Natasha and Karol G.